 This may look fancy and complicated, but convenient ingredients make the appetizer a snap to prepare.
 Start with a loaf of thawed store-bought bread dough.
-Flatten it out into a large rectangle, top with classic pizza fixings, roll it tight, and bake to golden perfection.
+Flatten it out into a large rectangle, top with classic pizza fixings, roll it tightly, and bake to golden perfection.

-Once this pepperoni bread comes out of the oven, just wait unit you cut into the loaf.
+Once this pepperoni bread comes out of the oven, just wait until you cut into the loaf.
 Each slice reveals a swirl of pepperoni and cheese that can then be dipped into your favorite marinara sauce to complete the experience.
 The result is a unique appetizer bread that friends and family alike will enjoy.
 In fact, they might be fighting over who gets the last slice!

 - 2 eggs

 - 1 teaspoon Italian seasoning

 - 1 (16-ounce) loaf frozen bread dough (thawed)

 Gather the ingredients.
 Preheat the oven to 350 F.